MichelMelhem/Android_PDFViewer/README.md

 - Gradle has also been updated

-## Do y have plans to update this version
+## Do I have plans to update this version

 Yes Sure this version may be updated monthly.
 And will be happy to merge any bug fixes.